DevExpress/devextreme-documentation/concepts/Common/Security Considerations/20 HTML Encoding/40 Encoding in Templates.md

 Angular, Vue, and React always encode values interpolated in templates.
-Without these frameworks, use the `encodeHtml` utility method to encode the interpolated values:
+With other frameworks and libraries, use one of the sanitizing tools as follows:

     <!-- tab: JavaScript -->
     $(function() {
-        const encodeHtml = DevExpress.utils.string.encodeHtml;
         $("#tabs").dxTabs({
             dataSource: tabs,
             width: 600,
             itemTemplate: function (itemData) {
+                const encodedContent = // encode the itemData.content value;
-                return encodeHtml(itemData.content);
+                return encodedContent;
             }
         });
     });